seedcommons/madeline/README.md

 # Madeline

 ## Overview
-Madeline is a software platform used by SeedCommons, La Base Argentina, Buen Vivir, and People's Solary Energy Fund to administrate non-extractive lending supporting cooperatives.
+Madeline is a software platform used by SeedCommons, La Base Argentina, Buen Vivir, La Base Nicaragua, and People's Solary Energy Fund to administrate non-extractive lending supporting cooperatives.
 Due to budget constraints, the repository is very customized and not in shape for general use as open source software.

 ### Key features
 * Divisions